NBC Insider Exclusive

 By Jackie Manno

 Country music fans, rejoice!
 An exciting new country music special, Christmas at the Opry, is coming to NBC this holiday season.
-According to a press release, the two-hour long musical event will include "Christmas favorites, holiday classics, and today's biggest hits," in front of a live audience.
+The two-hour long musical event will include "Christmas favorites, holiday classics, and today's biggest hits" in front of a live audience.
 The best part?
 It will be hosted by the one and only Wynonna Judd.

-“Wynonna is one of the most recognized and lauded performers in country music,” said Cassandra Tryon, senior vice president of live events at NBCUniversal Entertainment.
-“Not only is she incredibly talented, her selflessness and passion for putting the needs of others in the spotlight is unmatched.
-We can’t think of a better person to honor as our inaugural ‘Country Champion’ and to celebrate the holidays with across these two major country music events.”
+“Wynonna is one of the most recognized and lauded performers in country music,” said NBCU Entertainment Senior Vice President of Live Events Cassandra Tryon.
+“Not only is she incredibly talented, her selflessness and passion for putting the needs of others in the spotlight is unmatched."

 Christmas at the Opry will air on NBC on Thursday, December 7 at 8/7c.
 The special will be available for streaming the next day on Peacock.
-Performers will be announced soon, so check back here on NBC Insider for any updates.
+There will be an encore of the special at 9/8c on December 20.

 Wynonna Judd set to host Christmas at the Opry